-Quick handling response, nimble performance, high dynamic capabilities, outstanding ride comfort, safety features and a fun-to-drive character aptly describe the 2009 Acura RL chassis.
-The RL features a highly rigid unit body teamed with an Advanced Compatibility Engineering™ (ACE™) front frame structure to provide an excellent platform for the four-wheel independent suspension.
-The independent front double-wishbone and independent multi-link rear suspension incorporate numerous aluminum components that reduce unsprung weight to provide better handling, more consistent traction, improved suspension response, and a more supple ride-even on rough roads.
-Acura's technologically advanced Super Handling All-Wheel Drive™ (SH-AWD™) system returns for 2009, and it has been upgraded with numerous improvements that deliver quicker response, more accurate torque distribution, and new control parameters for the Active Torque Transfer System (ATTS).
+Quick handling response, nimble performance, high dynamic capabilities, outstanding ride comfort, safety features and a fun-to-drive character aptly describe the 2010 Acura RL chassis.
+The RL features a highly rigid unit body that teams with an Advanced Compatibility Engineering™ (ACE™) front frame structure to provide an excellent platform for the four-wheel independent suspension.
+The independent front double-wishbone and independent multi-link rear suspension incorporate numerous aluminum components that reduce unsprung weight to provide better handling, improved suspension response and a more supple ride— even on rough roads.
+Acura's technologically advanced Super Handling All-Wheel Drive™ (SH-AWD™) system returns for 2010, and it retains its quick response and accurate torque distribution.

-The new RL's unit body design with a fully-independent suspension, Advanced Compatibility Engineering™ (ACE™) front frame structure, and a SH-AWD™ system to provide superb handling precision teamed with outstanding safety.
-The suspension's optimized geometry provides linear cornering feel, outstanding dry and wet weather cornering capabilities, a flat ride, and a high level of controllability at all times.
+The RL's unit body design with a fully-independent suspension, Advanced Compatibility Engineering™ (ACE™) body structure and a SH-AWD™ system provide superb handling precision teamed with outstanding safety.
+The suspension's optimized geometry provides linear cornering feel, outstanding dry and wet weather cornering capabilities, a flat ride and a high level of controllability at all times.
 It also results in an increased feeling of precision and security for the driver and passengers alike.

 FRONT DOUBLE-WISHBONE SUSPENSION

-The front suspension is a double-wishbone design with a large subframe mount and a special compliance bushing.
-In addition, the coil spring rate has increased (by 6-percent front and 10.5-percent rear), the dampers have been recalibrated for improved performance, and the rear stabilizer bar increases in diameter by 11-percent.
-These upgrades combine to reduce chassis attitude changes to ensure a flat ride during acceleration, cornering, and hard braking.
+The RL's front suspension is a double-wishbone design with a large subframe mount and a special compliance bushing.
+The coil spring rates, dampers and stabilizer bar have been designed reduce chassis attitude changes to ensure a flat ride during acceleration, cornering and hard braking.

-Specific performance goals for the RL suspension included better response over rough roads, improved steering feel, optimized geometry, and overall component ruggedness.
+Specific performance goals for the RL suspension included good response over rough roads while maintaining excellent steering feel.
 The steering knuckles, upper control arms, lower control arms and subframe assembly are all constructed of lightweight aluminum.

 REAR MULTI-LINK SUSPENSION

-The rear suspension is a multi-link design with a new enlarged subframe mount and a longer upper control arm.
-As a result, the vehicle roll center is optimized for better turning response, improved cornering stability and more control in extreme conditions.
+The rear suspension is a multi-link design with a large subframe mount and a long upper control arm.
+As a result, the vehicle roll center is optimized for good turning response, excellent cornering stability and more control in extreme conditions.

 The optimized geometry results in more linear toe and camber changes during suspension travel.
 Improved roll stiffness also enhances the RL's cornering capabilities.
 The suspension design also has anti-lift characteristics to reduce the pitching motion of the body during hard braking.

 In an effort for weight savings, lightweight aluminum is used in the construction of the control arms and subframe.
-The components are also stiffer to withstand the higher side loads that improved SH-AWD, the larger 18-inch diameter tires and the stiff unit body design create.
+The components are also stiffer to withstand the high side loads that SH-AWD™, large 18-inch diameter tires and the stiff unit body design create.

 ALUMINUM HYBRID SUBFRAMES

 The RL employs front and rear aluminum subframes made by unique high temperature bulge-forming and high vacuum die casting methods.
-Both manufacturing techniques result in significantly lighter units than would be possible with traditional aluminum hydroform or steel hydroform processes.
+Both manufacturing techniques result in significantly lighter units than would be possible with a traditional hydroform processes.

 To bulge-form these components, within a specially shaped die an aluminum tube is heated and pressurized with air.
 The ability to shape a component under heat and pressure means that less material can be used thus lowering the overall weight of the finished component.

 Buyers of premium luxury performance sedans expect a vehicle that delivers superior cornering precision while simultaneously providing a pleasing ride.
-Since tires directly affect cornering ability, the RL is equipped with the largest tires ever offered on a production Acura sedan.
-Standard equipment are Michelin Pilot HX MXM4 P245/45R18 M+S all-season tires that deliver outstanding cornering and a compliant ride.
+Since tires directly affect cornering ability, the RL is equipped (as standard) with Michelin Pilot HX MXM4 P245/45R18 M+S all-season tires that deliver outstanding handling and a compliant ride.

-The 2009 RL features all-new 7-spoke aluminum alloy 18x8-inch wheels.
-The satin silver wheels not only offer more aesthetic flair versus the previous 17-inch 5-spoke wheels, but they better fill the RL body's wheel openings to generate a lowered ride height appearance.
-In addition, the new wheels feature a concave, back-cut spoke design (applied to the back sides of the spokes) that reduces the amount of build material used thus reducing unsprung weight for improved performance and better fuel economy.
+The 2010 RL features 18x8-inch 7-spoke aluminum alloy wheels.
+The satin silver wheels not only offer aesthetic flair, but they significantly fill the RL body's wheel openings to generate a lowered ride height appearance.
+In addition, the wheels feature a concave, back-cut spoke design (applied to the back sides of the spokes) that reduces the amount of build material used thus reducing unsprung weight for improved performance and better fuel economy.

 ELECTRONICALLY CONTROLLED, SPEED-SENSING, VARIABLE POWER ASSIST RACK-AND-PINION STEERING

-Precise steering performance is an essential facet of the 2009 RL.
+Precise steering performance is an essential facet of the 2010 RL.
 The goals were to combine a light effort, yet linear steering feel at low speeds with a heavier and more solid steering feel at higher speeds.
-Such a request is beyond the range of traditional steering systems, thus the RL uses a unique electronically-controlled, speed-sensing, variable power assist rack and pinion steering system.
+Such a request is beyond the range of traditional steering systems, thus the RL uses a unique electronically-controlled, speed-sensing, variable power assist rack-and-pinion steering system.
 Together with SH-AWD™ and the neutral handling characteristics of the chassis, the RL is engineered to feel like a smaller car than it actually is.

 VEHICLE STABILITY ASSIST™ WITH TRACTION CONTROL

-Vehicle Stability Assist™ (VSA®) is standard equipment on the RL.
-VSA® uses electronic traction control and ABS functions, combined with yaw and longitudinal/lateral acceleration sensors to detect if the RL is about to understeer or oversteer.
-VSA® then reduces engine output and applies one or more individual brakes to help stabilize the vehicle-often done before the driver is even aware of the handling instability.
+Vehicle Stability Assist™ (VSA®) is standard equipment on the 2010 RL.
+VSA® uses electronic traction control and ABS functions, combined with yaw and longitudinal/lateral acceleration sensors to detect if the RL is experiencing understeer or oversteer.
+If so, VSA® reduces engine output and applies one or more individual brakes to help stabilize the vehicle— often done before the driver is even aware of the handling instability.

 4-WHEEL VENTILATED DISC BRAKES WITH ABS AND ELECTRONIC BRAKE DISTRIBUTION (EBD)

-In keeping with the athletic capabilities of the RL, Acura designers upgraded the 4-wheel disc brakes to create a true high-performance system.
-They targeted the braking performance of top-level competitors from Audi, BMW and Mercedes-Benz as the benchmark to meet or exceed.
+In keeping with the athletic capabilities of the RL, Acura engineers designed the 4-wheel disc brakes to create a true high-performance system.
+Engineers targeted the braking performance of top-level competitors from Audi, BMW and Mercedes-Benz as the benchmark to meet or exceed.

 Up front, 12.6-inch diameter cast-iron ventilated rotors team with 4-piston aluminum brake calipers.
-The multi-piston calipers are extremely rigid and are derived from racing applications.
+The multi-piston calipers are extremely rigid and are based on racing applications.
 In back, 12.2-inch diameter cast-iron ventilated rotors (attached to their hub via lightweight aluminum collets) are gripped by single-piston aluminum brake calipers.
-For 2009, the RL receives new rear brake pads that improve performance while simultaneously reducing NVH.

-Brake Assist helps drivers apply full braking pressure in an accident avoidance situation.
-To do so, a microprocessor continually analyzes and "learns" the driver's normal braking habits- monitoring both the rate of pressure applied and the total pressure that the driver normally applies to the brake system.
+Brake Assist helps drivers apply full braking pressure during a collision avoidance situation.
+To do so, a microprocessor continually analyzes and "learns" the driver's normal braking habits— monitoring both the rate of pressure applied and the total pressure that the driver normally applies to the brake system.

 TIRE PRESSURE MONITORING SYSTEM (TPMS)

-The onboard Tire Pressure Monitoring System (TPMS) with specific location and pressure indicators warns the driver when the air pressure raises/lowers in any tire.
+The onboard Tire Pressure Monitoring System (TPMS) with specific location and pressure indicators warns the RL driver when the air pressure significantly decreases in any tire.
 This early notification helps reduce the chance of losing control of the vehicle due to improper tire pressure.
-Continually monitoring pressure levels is important because a slow leak might not be detectable immediately, but over time could cause significant air loss leading to reduced tire grip or the potential of a blowout.
+Continually monitoring pressure levels is important because a slow leak might not be detectable immediately, but over time could cause significant air loss leading to reduced tire traction or the potential of a blowout.

-A sensor mounted on each wheel continually monitors tire pressure and sends a coded signal to an initiator located inboard of the tire on the chassis.
+A sensor mounted on each wheel continually monitors tire pressure and sends a coded signal to an initiator located on the chassis.
 The information is then sent to an electronic control unit that compares the values of each tire against an acceptable set of pressure parameters.